Dobby233Liu/node-bullshit-generator/docs/cli.md

 ## Usage

-This CLI is used like this, in your command line:
+This CLI is used like this in your command line:

 ```bash
 $ bullshit-generator [theme] [length] [dict]